-But before that, here is our best overall and best budget-friendly lenses to those who have a hectic schedule.
+But before that, here are our best overall and best budget-friendly lenses for those who have a hectic schedule.
 Take a close look at the following:

 Reviews of the Top 10 Best Lenses for Nikon D750

 Let’s admit it!
-The market of lenses for a camera is hard to handle, from telephoto zoom, wide-angle zoom, a better kit lens, portrait lens to macro lens.
+The market of lenses for a camera is hard to handle, from telephoto zoom, wide-angle zoom, a better kit lens, and portrait lenses to macro lenses.
 But don’t worry as we have gathered the best brands to save your time and reduce effort.